miguelric/RequestsLog/README.md

 It's relevant to note that an alternative to indexing using `[]` is to do an attribute access (dot notation).
 It occasionally has its limitations (e.g. special column names, creating a new column won't be consistent with column in the case the column name is changed, won't work if you have spaces in the column name/if it's an integer etc), so indexing using `[]` seems to be preferable.
 If the original database table is edited so that the *order* of columns change, then it will pose a problem (so don't change the order of columns! - column *names* can be edited).
 If dot notation is desired as a better substitute (under the assumption that the column names in the database won't be changed, *and* you know what you're doing), then it's your discretion.

-Also!
-I did use the dot notation in the update() function in `app.py`... this might be changed, but maybe not hah.

 For example:
 ```